 - Applicants must submit documents such as, but not limited to, balance sheet, profit and loss statement, financial projections, and/or project budget.

 - Adult businesses such as strip clubs; vape retailers; tobacco shops and smoking lounges; businesses having to do with gambling; gun stores and ranges; cash advance, check cashing, or pawn shops; bail bonds; collection agencies or services; and auction or bankruptcy or fire or “lost-our-lease” or “going-out-of-business” or similar sale.

-- Award announcements will be made quarterly.
+- Award announcements will be made monthly.